What Should I Do if I'm Sued Over Credit Card Debt?

 Defense to a Debt Claim: Ownership of the Debt

-A creditor suing you for an unpaid debt also must be able to document ownership of the debt.
+A creditor suing you for an unpaid debt must also be able to document ownership of the debt.

 Asking for Proper Documentation

-Also, creditors are required by law to attach a copy of the account or written contract to the complaint, or else explain in the complaint why it is not attached.
+Also, creditors are required by law to attach a copy of the account or written contract to the complaint or else explain in the complaint why it is not attached.
 If the creditor or collector cannot produce the proper documentation, you may ask the court to dismiss the lawsuit.

 Other Common Defenses for Credit Card Account Debt